On this page

 What is NOW?

 Due to the coronavirus, you have less or no work for your employees.
 You can claim NOW for a substantial compensation for their wages.
 The Employee Insurance Agency (UWV) will pay you an advance.
 You can apply for compensation of wages for employees with a permanent or fixed contract as well as for employees with a flexible contract.
 You can find more information on which employees you can apply for on the government’s website (in Dutch).

 NOW 1 and 2

 Application for NOW 1 (in Dutch) for the months March, April and May 2020 has been closed since 5 June 2020.

 NOW 3 (in Dutch) is an extension of NOW until 1 July 2021 and consists of 3 periods of 3 months each.
 This means you can apply for 3 months at a time.
-You could apply for NOW 3 for the months October, November and December through 27 December 2020.
-During the first 2 periods (October-December 2020 and January-March 2021) the limit for your turnover loss percentage will remain 20%.
-From 1 April 2021 this percentage will be increased to 30%.
+Application for NOW 3.2 for the months January through March 2021 is closed.
+This is the 4th application period (in Dutch).
+The limit for your turnover loss percentage will remain 20%.

 Conditions for NOW